Satisfy your Greek cravings with this Vegan Horiatiki Salad. Fresh veggies, kalamata olives, and dairy free feta create a flavorful and healthy dish!

-This makes it a great recipe to serve at parties, potlucks, and holidays when you don't want to be in the kitchen all day.
+This makes traditional Greek salad a great recipe to serve at parties, potlucks, and holidays when you don't want to be in the kitchen all day.
 (I'm looking at you Mother's Day!)

 However, mixing it all up and letting it sit for too long will result in a not-so-crunchy texture.
 Since hardly anyone likes a soggy salad, here's what I do to prep everything while preserving the perfect crispness:

-- Wash and cut the tomatoes, cucumbers, and onions.
+- Wash and cut the Greek salad vegetables: the tomatoes, cucumbers, and onions.

 - Place the tomatoes, cucumbers, and onions each in their own container.

 - For best results do not do this step longer than 2-3 days before serving.

 - Measure out the feta and olives into individual containers.